 - You have complained that you can no longer walk very far without having to stop and catch your breath;

-- To determine if you are receiving the correct flow of oxygen from your home oxygen equipment; and
+- To determine if you are receiving the correct flow of oxygen from your home oxygen equipment; or

-- You need to be re-qualified for your home oxygen therapy.
+- If you need to be re-qualified for your home oxygen therapy.

 How do I prepare for this test?

-Generally there is no preparation for this test.
-It is recommended that you remove your nail polish before the test.
+Generally, there is no preparation for this test.
+However, it is recommended that you remove nail polish before the test.

 How will my doctor get the results?

 A respirologist (a doctor who specializes in lung disorders) will interpret all exercise oximetry test results.
 A report is then sent to your doctor.